-The Spring 2009 Issue of Oculus, the AIA New York Chapter’s quarterly magazine, showcases Slocum Hall at Syracuse University – a recent CBBLD project in association with Garrison Architects (NY).
+The Spring 2009 Issue of Oculus, the AIA New York Chapter’s quarterly magazine, showcases Slocum Hall at Syracuse University – a recent CBB project in association with Garrison Architects (NY).
 The article commends the design team’s expression of the historic building in a fresh, modern, “green” context, emphasizing daylighting, natural ventilation, and open, flexible-use spaces.

 The renovation re-opened the five-story atrium, allowing daylight penetration.
 A key renovation principle was keeping the space visually open and making the atrium an extension of the classrooms.
 Originally the building contained a two story lecture hall.
-Reconceived, the volume is split horizontally in half with a new bamboo clad auditorium inserted and suspended above a flexible gallery space.
+Re-conceived, the volume is split in half horizontally, with a new, bamboo-clad auditorium inserted and suspended above a flexible gallery space.

 The lighting addresses the needs of each space, with ultimate flexibility for the gallery and architectural enhancement of the auditorium.

 Read the Oculus article: Good Bones Win Out.